bailey4770/pokedex/README.md

 - clone source code into a local directory.
 - ensure go tool chain is downloaded.
 - run `go build`.
-The command should build the appropriate binary for your OS.
+The command should build the appropriate binary for your OS and architecture.
 - run the resulting binary.

 If you find any bugs, please email me <bailey4770@outlook.com>